When to plant Crocus in Lee County, MS

 Lee County, Mississippi is in USDA Hardiness Zone 8a.
 The average last spring frost is March 26 and first fall frost is November 2.

-Lee County County sits in USDA Zone 8a.
+Lee County sits in USDA Zone 8a.
 Crocus grows reliably in zones 3a through 8b, so it's a good fit here.

-Can Crocus grow in Lee County County's climate?
+Can Crocus grow in Lee County's climate?

 Your Lee County Garden Planner — Free